bird-house/birdhouse-docs/docs/source/dev_guide.rst

     ~/birdhouse/var/lib/pywps/tmp/$bird/

 This tmp folder is removed after job is successfully executed.
 To reuse temporary files, it is necessary to declare them as output files.
 Furthermore, during an execution, there are steps which are necessary to be successfully performed and a result is called back.
-If this particulary step fails, the whole process should exit with an appropriate error message, while in other cases it is not relevent for producing the final result.
+If this particular step fails, the whole process should exit with an appropriate error message, while in other cases it is not relevent for producing the final result.
 The following image shows a theoretical chain of functions:

 .. image:: _images/module_chain.png